Trump files motion demanding judge in election interference case recuse herself

 The motion states that Judge Chutkan has said in connection with other cases that Mr Trump should be prosecuted and imprisoned and argues that this disqualifies her from the case.

 The attorneys asked the federal judge, who is presiding over his election subversion case in Washington, to recuse herself, saying her past public statements about the former president call into question whether she can be fair.
+US District Judge Tanya Chutkan, overseeing Mr Trump’s case, is a former assistant public defender who was nominated to the bench by President Barack Obama.
+She will rule on the motion herself.

-U.S. District Judge Tanya Chutkan is a former assistant public defender who was nominated to the bench by President Barack Obama.
+Ms Chutkan has stood out and taken flack from the far right for being one of the DC-based judges involved in sentencings of Jan 6 defendants.
+An analysis from the Associated Press last month found that she had met or exceeded prosecutors’ sentencing recommendations in 19 out of 38 of the Jan 6 cases which have gone to her so far for sentencing.

-She has stood out as one of the toughest punishers of Jan 6 defendants.
+Her past work on those prosecutions is precisely what led to the Trump team’s motion for recusal on Monday.
+In one October 2022 instance during sentencing, Judge Chutkan wrote of a Jan 6 defendant: She retained “blind loyalty to one person who, by the way, remains free to this day”.

 Join our commenting forum